Sinrai/LegoUniverseModels/README.md

 # LegoUniverseModels
 For 3D-Printing

-Note that the models are probably not scaled correctly and therefore can't be used with "real" Minifigures!
+Note that the models were made for a videogame, therefore models like shoulderpads or helmets are most likely not compatible with "real" minifigures!
+Most of the models also have rough edges!